NHSDigital/integration-adaptor-nhais/OPERATING.md

 ### Inbound State

-Records the metadata of inbound transactions received by the adaptor.
+Records the metadata of inbound transactions received by this adaptor.

 Collection Name: `inboundState`